- Bathroom Painting/

-If your bathroom is starting to date or look a little damaged, learning how to paint bathroom tile is definitely a much cheaper option than having them replaced.
-The most popular bathroom tile materials are often ceramic, porcelain, natural stones, or quarry tiles, all of which are often sold in a variety of solid colours or patterns.
+If your bathroom is starting to look outdated or damaged, learning how to paint bathroom tile is a much cheaper option than replacing them.
+The most popular tile materials are often ceramic, porcelain, natural stones, or quarry tiles, often sold in various solid colors or patterns.

-If you want something that differs from this to really take control of your bathroom design or make sure your space is updated to suit newer fashions, paint is the key.
-You can lighten the look, darken it, or apply a pattern to fit any bathroom aesthetic, and best of all, once you know how to paint bathroom tile, you can easily repaint as your tastes change.
+If you want something different from this to take control of your bathroom design or update your space to suit newer fashions, paint is key.
+You can lighten the look, darken it, or apply a pattern to fit any bathroom aesthetic.
+Best of all, once you know how to paint bathroom wall and floor tiles, you can easily repaint as your tastes change.

-When choosing your new colour, it is important to keep in mind that brighter paint colours suit space-limited bathrooms the best.
-Darker paint is well-suited to larger spaces as it absorbs light, making a small bathroom look more contracted.
+Consider the interior design of your bathroom.
+When choosing your new color, it is important to remember that brighter paint colors suit space-limited bathrooms the best.
+Darker paint is well-suited to larger spaces, as it absorbs light and can make a small bathroom look more contracted.

 Bathroom surfaces that shouldn't be painted

-You can paint the following types of tile:
+Can you paint bathroom tiles?
+Definitely.
+You can paint the following types of tiles:

-You should not paint glazed quarry tile as it does not bond well with the paint.
-Your new paint job will last the longest on surfaces that have low exposure to moisture (which is hard in a bathroom), but the flooring, walls, and backsplashes are all suitable.
+You should not paint glazed quarry tile, as it does not bond well with the paint.
+Your new paint job will last the longest on surfaces with low exposure to moisture (which is hard in a bathroom), but the flooring, walls, and backsplashes are all suitable.

-The less suitable spaces can be tiled countertops, tub surrounds, or shower surfaces as they are in contact with a lot of water, therefore may prematurely fade, peel, or blister.
-If this does occur, it’s not the end of the world.
-You can just touch-up or re-apply.
+The less suitable spaces can be tiled countertops, tub surrounds, or wall tiles surrounding the shower area, as they are in contact with a lot of water.
+This may cause paint to prematurely fade, peel, or blister.
+If this does occur, it's not the end of the world.
+You can just touch up or re-apply with a fresh coat.

 Matching the paint to the tile material and surface

 If you are painting ceramic, porcelain, or unglazed quarry tile, your best bet is either latex or epoxy paint in the pre-mixed or ready-to-mix varieties.
-Latex paint is generally less toxic and does not have as intense a smell.
-You can also spend a little bit more money on a mildew-proof variety, which negates the effects of heavy moisture exposure somewhat.
+Latex paint is generally less toxic and does not smell as intensely.
+You can also spend a little bit more money on a mildew-proof variety, which negates the effects of heavy moisture exposure.

-If you are painting some of the wetter areas like backsplashes, countertops, tub surroundings, and shower surfaces, opt for epoxy paint.
-Epoxy cures into a harder coat that is more durable and resistant to moisture and everyday wear-and-tear.
-You can even find an epoxy that is specifically designed for tubs and tiles.
+If you are painting wetter areas like backsplashes, countertops, tub surroundings, and shower surfaces, go for epoxy paint.
+Epoxy cures into a harder coat that is more durable and resistant to moisture and everyday wear and tear.
+You can even find an epoxy specifically designed for tubs and tiles.

-When painting natural stone tiles, an acrylic latex paint that has been specially formulated for interior masonry or stucco is the best play.
-You will be able to find this paint in a variety of sheens from flat to high-gloss.
+When painting natural stone tiles, acrylic latex paint specially formulated for interior masonry or stucco is the best play.
+You can find this paint in various sheens, from flat to high-gloss.
 Just keep in mind that the glossier the finish, the more slippery the tile.
 Flat and matte sheens provide the most traction, while semi-gloss and high-gloss can create a slip-prone surface, so avoid them on shower floors for safety.

 How to paint bathroom tile